Yusifx1/e621-scripts/README.md

 # e621-scripts
 Pool, set, tag and etc downloaders for e621

-Basic script that use curl jq.
+Basic script that use curl and jq.
 Work with wget to but i planned for android download less.
 If you want i can write instruction or script.

 Don't blame me pls.
-It's my first script ever and I learned all this in one day.
+It's my first script ever.
 I writed it with phone on text editor and tested on termux.
-That's mean this must wornk on Android.
+That's mean this must work on Android.
 Reason of writing this new api of site and only Android system usage.

 # USAGE